 Featured in swaay

 The inner critic isn’t always gentle or kind, but it can serve a purpose.
 A concept often referred to in popular psychology as the superego, the inner critic can be experienced as a judging inner monologue comprised of internalized ideas.
 This storytelling process may or may not be entirely conscious.
+Consider these steps to befriend your inner critic.

 Featured in THE HAMPTONS DAN’S PAPERS